NethermindEth/nethermind/src/Nethermind/Nethermind.WriteTheDocs/configuration.rst

  - ChainSpecPath - description missing

- - DiscoveryEnabled - description missing
+ - DiscoveryEnabled - If 'false' then the node does not try to find nodes beyond the bootnodes configured.

  - DiscoveryPort - description missing

- - EnableUnsecuredDevWallet - description missing
+ - EnableUnsecuredDevWallet - If 'true' then it enables thewallet / key store in the application.

  - GenesisHash - description missing